Gas-s-s-s: Development

 Gas-s-s-s was an idea of Corman's, about a world where everybody over 30 had died.
 Corman later said "my first thought was to do a science fiction film with allegorical overtones."
-Armitage remembers the concept just being "a sentence, and that's what we went with...He let you make it your own, and I did."
+Armitage remembers the concept just being "a sentence, and that's what we went with...
+He let you make it your own, and I did."

-Corman said that although "there was some good work in" Armitage's first draft, "the points I was trying to make in the script either did not come through or came through too obviously different parts, and it became less science fiction and more and more a direct liberal left wing statement picture.
+Corman said that although "there was some good work in" Armitage's first draft, "the points I was trying to make in the script either did not come through or came through too obviously different parts, and it became less science fiction and more and more a direct liberal left-wing statement picture.
 I didn't want to be quite that obvious about what I was doing.
 So I then decided to switch to a comedy, thinking back to Bucket of Blood and Little Shop of Horrors."

-United Artists had financed the script, but Corman says they felt it was too risky to finance, as they believed it needed a budget of 2 million dollars.
-Corman bought the script back off them and decided to finance the film himself, at around $300,000.
+United Artists had financed the writing of the script, but Corman says the studio felt the movie was too risk to finance, as they believed it needed a budget of $2 million.
+Corman bought the script back off United Artists and decided to finance himself, with a budget of around $300,000.